Ulysses, Pennsylvania: Demographics

-Controversy
+White supremacist and neo-Nazi presence

 In the early 20th century, the Ku Klux Klan arrived, giving the town its continuing presence of white supremacists and national significance.

 The borough has caught media attention in recent years for a local group's involvement in white supremacy and its practice of Odinism.

-In the 1990s, August Kreis III moved to town and established the national headquarters of the Aryan Nations.
+In the 1990s, August Kreis III moved to town and established the national headquarters of Aryan Nations.
 He organized the "World Aryan Congress" meeting of neo-Nazis, skinheads and Klan members held in the borough in the 2000s.

 A local neo-Nazi and member of the National Socialist Movement, Daniel Burnside, has a Hitler-themed house in the town and has held meetings and demonstrations locally.

 Speaking in 2019 about Burnside, the president of the Borough Council said "There are some people here that are genuinely scared.
 I think he thrives on that because that gives him a sense of power and control over something in his life.
 But most of us, I don't want to say we are scared."

 Six members of an Aryan Strike Force cell, who were arrested for plotting a suicide bombing of an "anti-racism" protest, had held weapons training in Ulysses in 2018.

 Some local authorities and citizens have resisted, and opposed any involvement in the group's activities.